kawu/hhu-dl-materials-2019/high-api/cross_entropy_loss.md

   rather than **probabilities**.
 It is impliciately assumed that [softmax][softmax] is applied to convert the scores to probabilities, but you rarely need to actually do that explicitely.
-* The target distribution takes the form of a single number: the position in the target probability distribution with value `1`.
-All the other probabilities are assumed to be `0`.
+* The target distribution takes the form of a single number: the index of the class with probability `1`.
+All the other classes have probability `0`.

 <!---
 **Note**: the second point is actually an significant restriction, because it